giffordlabcvr/HCV-GLUE/README.md

   - **[NCBI-HCV-GLUE](https://github.com/giffordlabcvr/NCBI-HCV-GLUE)**: extends HCV-GLUE through the incorporation of all HCV sequence data published in NCBI GenBank.
   - **[PHE-HCV-DRUG-RESISTANCE ](https://github.com/giffordlabcvr/PHE-HCV-DRUG-RESISTANCE)**: a drug resistance-focused extension incorporating an analysis tool that provides genotypic assessment of drug resistance/susceptibility.

-A web instance of HCV-GLUE incorporating both these extension layers is hosted by the University of Glasgow, and can be accessed here **[here](http://hcv-glue.cvr.gla.ac.uk/)**.
+A web instance of HCV-GLUE incorporating both these extension layers is hosted by the University of Glasgow, and can be accessed **[here](http://hcv-glue.cvr.gla.ac.uk/)**.

 ## Table of Contents